QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

 ##In the End (ian)

-So far we’ve explained what actually goes into a bitcoin transaction, and how those transactions are added to the blockchain and verified by miners.
+So far we've explained what actually goes into a bitcoin transaction, and how those transactions are added to the blockchain and verified by miners.
 We hope this is helpful for anyone trying to understand cryptocurrencies on a lower level.
-For the next post in this series we’ll dive into the security and encryption in bitcoin, focusing on the Elliptical Curve Cryptography (ECC) in signing of transactions, the generation of addresses and other forms of output signature such as Multisig or Escrow scripts.
+For the next post in this series we'll dive into the security and encryption in bitcoin, focusing on the Elliptical Curve Cryptography (ECC) in signing of transactions, the generation of addresses and other forms of output signature such as Multisig or Escrow scripts.

 ##Further Reading and a Brief Aside

 Below are a few interesting links you might wish to look into.
 They are relevant to the material of the blog.
-If you found this blog interesting, I’d suggest reading into the functionality of the Ethereum and Ripple; two currencies recognised as the second generation of cryptocurrency.
+If you found this blog interesting, I'd suggest reading into the functionality of the Ethereum and Ripple; two currencies recognised as the second generation of cryptocurrency.
 They benefit from hindsight, being able to avoid mistakes made by the first generation and match the successes.
 Here is a little information on Ethereum to hopefully whet your whistle.

 Ethereum: This currency has evolved from the underlying blockchain algorithms to become more than just a currency.
 The network itself is effectively a single decentralized virtual machine capable to executing programs contained within transactions.
 Ethereum is a hybrid network with its currency, Ether, being used as payment for execution of programs.
 Ethereum also supports smart contracts (buzzword of 2016/17??) which are a payment and program hybrid.
 Using Ethereum it would be possible to set up standing orders or trust funds which could only be accessed on set dates.
 This currency has received a large amount of attention recently from major tech companies, such as Microsoft, announcing that they will be implementing Ethereum as a Service on Azure.